All stories (whether serialized or complete) go through several phases before being selected for any opportunity.

 Timeline: Begins at first editorial delivery date for launch and runs to the end of the story/series

-After launching into Paid, you will have regular contact with your editor on a monthly basis.
+After launching, you will have regular contact with your editor on a monthly basis.
 Editors will continue to make sure you are on track for delivery and can review sample chapters or scenes as needed.
 If you will be writing a new season of your series, your editor will also need to approve your outline.